Adema: 2011–2013: Topple the Giants

 On their official Facebook page, the band announced on July 19, 2011, "We're going in the studio this week!
 New music coming soon!".

 Since then they had also announced a new EP, Topple the Giants, available for download in February 2012 along with a special edition disc in March.
 It included new songs along with old songs re-recorded with the current line-up.
 A full-length album was announced to be released later in summer 2012.
 However, on May 22, 2012, they announced that their new EP "that was slated for release on all digital formats today has been delayed until further notice."
 After finally signing a deal with Pavement Entertainment in early 2013, the band had announced they would release Topple the Giants on the release date of April 2, 2013.
 Many have called the cover one of the worst metal album covers of all time.

 2013–2017: Mike Ransom's second return

-On September 13, 2013, it was announced by Dave DeRoo that Mike Ransom had returned to the band once again.
+On September 13, 2013, Dave DeRoo announced that Mike Ransom had rejoined Adema.